nuxt-modules/logrocket/README.md

 ## Options

 Options can be passed using either environment variables or `logRocket` section in `nuxt.config.js`.
-Setting required logRocket Id is enough.
+Setting a value for the required `logRocketId` option is enough in most cases.

 ### logRocketId